lin8231/762-impl/README.md

 ## Usage

+### Run with UiPath Studio

-1. Clone repo and open process in UiPath
+1. Clone this repository and open the project in UiPath
 2. Open file named `Main.xaml`
 3. **Make sure there are no instances of the relevant trademe page running on Edge**
 4. **Make sure all the spreadsheet files are NOT opened or being accessed somewhere else**
-5. Press `Ctrl + F5` or click button to run the project (This will take a long while, please don't close UiPath or terminate the automation within this time)
+5. Press `Ctrl + F5` or click **_Run_** to run the project (This will take a long while, please don't close UiPath or terminate the automation within this time)
 6. After the automation is completed
     * the results of the scraping can be found in `results.xlsx` under the root directory.
     * the results of the sanitisation and manipulation can be found in `processedData.csv` and `reportData.xlsx` under the root directory.